 We drove back down the road to head down towards Foca and Bastasi, near the Montenegrin border, to get to our next stop, Rafting Tara.
 Still on the stones, Bosnia decided to throw us another curve ball with an epic thunderstorm, hailstones and rain.
 So far, we had only had 30+ degree heat and sunshine, but as we went further east the weather became more erratic and unpredictable.
 We arrived that night for tea, with football, Chile vs Serbia, on the TV in the large wooden cabin before retiring to our camping pods ready for two days 4×4 safari with someone else driving, a big relief!

-Day 6: We began our day with a hearty Bosnian breakfast, complete with strong coffee before meeting our guide, Dragan, driver, Drago, and vehicle for the day.
+We began the next day with a hearty Bosnian breakfast, complete with strong coffee before meeting our guide, Dragan, driver, Drago, and vehicle for the day.
 We set off around the winding roads and up some narrow, paths that very much weren’t roads.
 On the way we were warned of snakes, including the most poisonous in Europe, and the possibility of bears and wolves which are rare, but still found in the wild mountainous areas of Bosnia-Herzegovina.